-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

-- 1.1.
+1.1.
 Societal contributions in areas critical to your ongoing marketplace success should also be addressed in Strategy Development (item 2.1) and Operations (category 6).
-Key societal results should be reported as Leadership and Governance Results (item 7.4). - 1.2.
-The health and safety of your workforce are not addressed in this item; you should address these workforce factors in items 5.1 and 6.2, respectively. - 1.2a(1).
-The governance board's review of organizational performance and progress, if appropriate, is addressed in 4.1(b). - 1.2a(1).
+Key societal results should be reported as Leadership and Governance Results (item 7.4).

+1.2.
+The health and safety of your workforce are not addressed in this item; you should address these workforce factors in items 5.1 and 6.2, respectively.

+1.2a(1).
+The governance board's review of organizational performance and progress, if appropriate, is addressed in 4.1(b).

+1.2a(1).
 Transparency in the operations of your governance system should include your internal controls on governance processes.
 For some privately held businesses and nonprofit (including government) organizations, an external advisory board may provide some or all governance board functions.
-For nonprofit (including government) organizations that serve as stewards of public funds, areas of emphasis are stewardship of those funds and transparency in operations. - 1.2a(2).
-The evaluation of leaders' performance might be supported by peer reviews, formal performance management reviews, and formal or informal feedback from and surveys of the workforce and other stakeholders.
+For nonprofit (including government) organizations that serve as stewards of public funds, areas of emphasis are stewardship of those funds and transparency in operations.

+1.2a(2).
+The evaluation of leaders' performance might be supported by peer reviews, formal

+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 46-53) performance management reviews, and formal or informal feedback from and surveys of the workforce and other stakeholders.
 For some privately held businesses and nonprofit and government organizations, external advisory boards might evaluate the performance of senior leaders and the governance board.

-- 1.2b(1).
+1.2b(1).
 Proactively preparing for any adverse societal impacts and concerns may include conservation of natural resources and effective supply-network management processes, as appropriate.
-Nonprofit organizations should report, as appropriate, how they meet and surpass regulatory and legal requirements and standards that govern fundraising and lobbying. - 1.2b(2).
-Measures or indicators of ethical behavior might include the percentage of independent board members, measures of relationships with stockholder and non-stockholder constituencies, instances of ethical conduct or compliance breaches and responses to them, survey results showing workforce perceptions of organizational ethics, ethics hotline use, and results of ethics reviews and audits.
-Measures or indicators of ethical behavior might also include evidence that policies, workforce training, and monitoring systems are in place for conflicts of interest; protection and use of sensitive data, information, and knowledge generated through synthesizing and correlating these data; and proper use of funds.
+Nonprofit organizations should report, as appropriate, how they meet and surpass regulatory and legal requirements and standards that govern fundraising and lobbying.

+1.2b(2).
+Measures or indicators of ethical behavior might include the percentage of independent board members, measures of relationships with stockholder and non-stockholder constituencies, instances of ethical conduct or compliance breaches and responses to them, survey results showing workforce perceptions of organizational ethics, ethics hotline use, and results of ethical behavior might also include evidence that policies, workforce training, and monitoring systems are in place for conflicts of interest; protection and use of sensitive data, information, and knowledge generated through synthesizing and correlating these data; and proper use of funds.